hyperledger/cello/docs/setup_master.md

 ## Master Node Setup
 The [Master Node](./terminology.md) includes several services:

-* `dashboard`: Provide Web UI for operators.
+* `operator dashboard`: Provide Web UI for operators.
-* `restserver`: Provide RESTful APIs for chain consumers.
+* `engine`: Provide RESTful APIs for chain consumers.
 * `watchdog`: Watch for health checking.

 *More details can be found at the [Architecture Design](./arch.md).*